 Speaking of lighting modifiers, Prolycht’s partnership with dedolight is bound to bring some interesting options for the Orion 675 FS going forward.
 This is one of the most exciting aspects of the Orion 675 FS and one that is bound to make it a popular fixture.

 The output is very good given its power draw, but in saying that, the competing Aputure LS 600c Pro is also no slouch in that department.
-Where you do notice a huge difference over the Aputure is if you are using the option Fresnel.
+Where you do notice a huge difference over the Aputure is if you are using the optional Fresnel.
 The Prolycht has a far greater output when used with its Fresnel than the Aputure LS 600c Pro does with its F10 Fresnel.
 Personally, this is a big deal for me.
 The problem with the F10 Fresnel is that it wasn’t designed to work on the 600c because it has a different-sized COB than the other 600 series lights.
-According to Aputure they are in the process of making a projection mount that will be optimized to work on the 600c and 1200d.
+According to Aputure, they are in the process of making a projection mount that will be optimized to work on the 600c and 1200d.
 With the Orion 675 FS, the Fresnel was purpose-built for that fixture.

 The huge deal for me personally is that the Orion 675 FS runs really quietly no matter how long you have had it on and no matter what output you set it at.
 This allows it to be used when recording audio in just about any situation.